Virtual Commonwealth Classes and Learning

 - Example 3: Students begin an asynchronous history lesson at a time of their choosing by consulting materials the teacher has posted on Google Drive.
 There, they find a link to a primary source, and they are tasked with posting two questions about it.
 They are also tasked with reviewing notes and developing a thesis in preparation for writing an open-book essay that they will complete individually and then discuss as a class during the subsequent synchronous class session.

-Biology classes, for example, covered evolution and population biology using online simulators and paper labs.
+Though we continue to develop experiential learning opportunities befitting a socially distant world, many have already been adapted to the virtual format.
+In the spring of 2020, biology classes, for example, covered evolution and population biology using online simulators and paper labs.
 Other supplemental learning activities include group problem-solving, online simulations, and interactive videos.
 Some teachers have conducted scientific inquiry at home as well, such as using polarized sunglasses to do some experiments with light.
 Most art classes also adjusted their curricula as needed; the sculpture students, as another example, made works with found objects.

 Commonwealth students have also engaged in community service, research, and other traditionally “hands-on” experiences to great effect in virtual formats.
 We anticipate a proliferation of future opportunities as well, conducted online and possibly in person, as organizations adjust to the unique demands of remote and socially distant work environments.